padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ```

-Since we now have the image to classify and training and test data, the next thing to do is to training a Random Forest classification model.
-Random Forest is a widely used machine learning algorithm in remote sensing classification tasks as it is less sensitive to over prediction [(Belgiu and Drăguţ, 2016)] (https://doi.org/10.1016/j.isprsjprs.2016.01.011)
+Since we now have the image to classify and training and test data, the next thing to do is to train a Random Forest classification model.
+Random Forest is a widely used machine learning algorithm in remote sensing classification tasks, as it is less sensitive to over prediction [(Belgiu and Drăguţ, 2016)] (https://doi.org/10.1016/j.isprsjprs.2016.01.011)

 ```JavaScript